Choosing between 6sense and RollWorks for your account-based marketing program often comes down to five questions:

 Sales enablement is where the gap widens

-ABM doesn't end when an account engages with an ad.
+ABM does not end when an account engages with an ad.
 Someone still needs to pick up the phone or send an email.
-This is where the three platforms diverge.
+This is where the three platforms diverge most significantly.

 Behind all of it sits the largest contact database in B2B: 120M direct-dial phone numbers and 200M+ verified business email addresses.
 Databricks reached prospects 50% faster.
 Spekit saw opportunities at higher-scoring accounts 43% more likely to become qualified pipeline.